Jason Vosler Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Rays' 2.54 team ERA ranks first among all MLB pitching staffs.
+- The Rays' 2.88 team ERA ranks second among all MLB pitching staffs.

-- The Rays surrender the fewest home runs in baseball (seven total, 0.4 per game).
+- Rays pitchers combine to allow eight home runs (0.5 per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.